moldis-group/pople/index.md

 ---

 ### The Code
-**Pople** is a program to perform thermochemistry calculations using the G4(MP2) formalism.
+**Pople** is a toolkit written in Python to perform thermochemistry calculations using the G4(MP2) formalism.
 The present version [Pople v1.0](https://github.com/moldis-group/Pople) depends on the [ORCA quantum chemistry program package](https://www.faccts.de/orca/) for all the electronic structure calculations.
 Pople enables customizing every step in a G4(MP2) calculation, facilitating the user to explore effects of level of theories and basis sets on the speed and accuracy.

 * * *